 Sea cliffs can be broadly divided into two categories: hard (or rocky) cliffs and soft (or sedimentary) cliffs, both of which are covered by the Annex I habitat 'vegetated sea cliffs of the Atlantic and Baltic coasts'.
-Hard cliffs are composed of rocks such as limestone, sandstone, granite or quartzite which are hard and relatively resistant to mechanical erosion.
+Hard cliffs are composed of rocks such as limestone, sandstone, granite or quartzite that are hard and relatively resistant to mechanical erosion.
 Soft cliffs are composed of softer rock, such as shale, or unconsolidated material, such as glacial till.
 Vegetation of hard sea cliffs in exposed situations exhibits a strong maritime influence and is relatively stable.
 Soft cliff habitats are more prone to slope failure, which results in the presence of fast-colonising pioneer species.
+Both hard and soft cliffs are found on the Saltee Islands.